gdaudin/gdaudin.github.io/Curriculum_Vitae.md

 # Academic activities
 ## Administrative responsibilities

+2023-now: Member of the « Conseil de DIAL » in CNRS, IRD and University Paris Dauphine-PSL

 2021-now: Member of the "Comité Éthique" in University Paris Dauphine-PSL

 2013-now: Member of the «Conseil de Documentation» in University Paris-Dauphine